taichi-dev/taichi/docs/vector.rst

 A vector in Taichi can have two forms:

   - as a temporary local variable.
 An ``n`` component vector consists of ``n`` scalar values.
   - as an element of a global tensor.
-In this case, the tensor is an ND array of ``n`` component vectors
+In this case, the tensor is an N-dimensional array of ``n`` component vectors

 Declaration
 -----------